Influence of protostellar outflows on star and protoplanetary disk formation in a massive star-forming clump: Introduction

-The plan of the letter is as follows.
+The plan of the article is as follows.
+In Sect.~\ref{sec:methods}, we present our methods, that are largely similar those of our previous works \citep{Lebreuilly2021}.
 In Sect.~\ref{sec:results}, we discuss our results, describing the impact of protostellar outflows.
 In particular, we present their impact on the density and velocity structure of the cloud, on the population of protoplanetary disks as well as on star formation.
 Then, we present our conclusions in Sect.~\ref{sec:conclusions}.
-Our methods and some supplementary material are described in the appendices.